 In this paper we have been concerned with the problem of testing the convexity of a set of univariate observations that include random errors.
-The convex estimation problem was published first by [17].
+The convex estimation problem was published first by [16].
 It addresses the question of making the least sum of squares change to the observations so that the piecewise linear interpolant to the smoothed data to be convex.
 This problem is a highly structured quadratic programming calculation that is solved very efficiently by the special algorithm of [7].
-We have provided a Karush-Kuhn-Tucker test statistic based on [13], [16] and [28].
+We have provided a Karush-Kuhn-Tucker test statistic based on [12] and [15].
 Our work has been helped substantially because of a Fortran implementation of the quadratic programming algorithm by [6] that allowed the practical application of the testing procedure.
 Of course, the algorithm and the Fortran codes have been enhanced so as to include the linearly equality constrained calculation that gives the linear estimate and the test statistic.

+Our method of calculation is very efficient and details of this calculation are going to be provided in the PhD dissertation of S. A. Georgiadou.
 The efficacy of the convexity test on artificial measurements from a Cobb-Douglas curve and on real data sets from money demand in the U.S.A., the GNP per capita and infant mortality in 147 countries and the Gini coefficients in the U.S.A. for the period 1947-1996 was demonstrated.

-The convexity test was proved capable in practice and consistent with the economic theories that underlie the data that was tested on.
+The convexity test proved capable in practice and consistent with the economic theories that underlie the data that was tested on.
 It is expected to find important applications in computations in economics, especially in large-scale computations, when the required assumption is that of increasing returns.
 It should be mentioned, however, that the test is also suitable when it would be better to assume diminishing instead of increasing returns.